Mike Carlson: Career

 In 1994, Carlson left Major League Baseball and became a freelance journalist.
 He reviews books and film, and wrote three books in the Pocket Essentials series, on the film directors Sergio Leone, Clint Eastwood, and Oliver Stone.
 He also writes obituaries for The Guardian and The Independent and on sport for a number of outlets, including NFLUK.com.
 On screen he has also appeared occasionally as a baseball pundit on MLB on Five hosted by Jonny Gould, a sport he previously presented on Sky Sports in the mid-1990s.
 He also wrote the Channel Five Guide To Baseball.
 He is the commentator for World Baseball Classic on Eurosport.
 He has covered a variety of other sports on television including Basketball, Poker, Soccer, and Lacrosse.
 He has worked behind the scenes on the television coverage of both Olympic Games and FIFA World Cup tournaments.
 In 2000, he and Mark Webster provided commentary for the Meridian TV and ITV2 series Trans-Atlantic Wrestling Challenge.
-On 21 May 2011, Carlson "will call all the action from the Sheikh Amri Abeid Memorial Stadium in Arusha when Tanzania hosts the first game of college American Football to be played on the African continent."
+On 21 May 2011, Carlson called a college football game at the Sheikh Amri Abeid Memorial Stadium in Arusha, Tanzania, which hosted the first game of college American football to be played on the African continent.

 Since 2010 he has returned to Channel 4 to provide punditry for the 2011–12 NFL season and co-hosted the American sports podcast Americarnage with Nat Coombs and Dan Louw from 2011 to 2016.

 Carlson was the lead commentator for the BBC's coverage of the basketball at the 2012 Olympics, alongside co-commentator John Amaechi.
 Whilst commentating after the finish of the quarter-final game between Argentina and Brazil, Carlson was hit on the head by a rogue basketball that had been kicked into the stands by Argentinian player Pablo Prigioni – his bewildered reaction became a popular video on the internet.
 He was also part of the commentary team for the BBC's coverage of the basketball at the 2016 Olympics, alongside Australian sports broadcasters Mark Chester, Matthew Hill, Steve Robilliard and Vitor Sobral.